spartrekus/dual-boot-NetBSD-Linux/README.md

 # dual-boot-NetBSD-Linux
-Dual Boot: The Unix BSD System, NetBSD, as main OS and Linux for rescue usage
+Dual Boot: The Unix BSD System, NetBSD, as main OS with full Xorg/Desktop and Linux for rescue usage

 ## Install Linux with the Debootstrap Method